 If you are caught driving without auto insurance, some common penalties include:

-- Having your driver's license and registration suspended
+- Suspension of your driver’s license and registration

 - Fines that can range from $100 to $1,000, in addition to reinstatement fees

 - SR-22 insurance documentation (individual state requirements may vary)

 - Confiscation of your vehicle